Pendle Hill, New South Wales: Parks

 Civic Park is a large park located just west of the railway station.
 It connects the shopping centre to the suburb of Girraween, and is frequently used as a thoroughfare for pedestrians heading to and from the railway station.
-Civic Park now contains two tennis courts, a small gym, a small playground and a half court basketball facility.
+Civic Park now contains two tennis courts, a small gym, table tennis tables, a small playground, ample open green space and a half court basketball facility.

 Binalong Park (also known as Binalong Oval) is a large oval in the north of Pendle Hill bordering Toongabbie.
 The park contains two tennis courts, four netball courts and four ovals.
 These both are particularly popular for sporting lessons, and weekend sporting events.
 The grounds are home to the Pendle Hill Tigers football club who compete in the Granville district Football Association and Pendle Hill Colts Cricket Club, who compete in the Parramatta District Cricket association, competitions at both junior and senior level.
 The netball courts are the training venue for Pendle Hill Netball Club Inc., who compete in the Blacktown City Netball Association competitions at junior and senior level.